talmolab/lab-website/_members/dexter-tsin.md

 description: Undergraduate Research Intern
 ---

-Dexter is majoring in Neuroscience at UCSD co-advised by [Kay Tye](https://tyelab.org/).
+Dexter is majoring in Bioinformatics at UCSD co-advised by [Kay Tye](https://tyelab.org/).
 He works on interpretable methods for segmenting behavioral motifs.